 - Datto ALTO, a small but powerful business continuity and disaster recovery solution built for MSPs to minimize downtime and efficiently prevent data loss for their small business clients

-- Datto Cloud Continuity for PCs which protects MSP clients’ Windows-based computers from downtime and data loss and rapidly recovers data in case of disaster
+- Datto Cloud Continuity for PCs, protecting MSP clients’ Windows-based computers from downtime and data loss and rapidly recovers data in case of disaster

-- SaaS Protection, which offers reliable and secure cloud-to-cloud backup for Microsoft 365 and Google Workspace to ensure critical cloud data is protected
+- SaaS Protection, offering reliable and secure cloud-to-cloud backup for Microsoft 365 and Google Workspace to ensure critical cloud data is protected

 Ryuk has already demonstrated that it will be constantly evolving to evade security solutions.
 MSPs must be able to offer clients real, practical solutions that address this ongoing threat.